Are your passwords safe?

 3. Pick three random words

-This is a technique recommended by the UK’s National Cyber Security Centre.
-The idea is to pick three, completely unrelated words, and join them together.
+The UK’s National Cyber Security Centre recommends this technique: Pick three completely unrelated words and combine them.
 Then, mix uppercase letters, lowercase letters, numbers, and special characters to make your password more complex.
-So, for example, ‘Curry’, ‘Daffodil’, and ‘Love Island’; could become ‘cuRRyD4ff0Di|L0v3I5lan|]’.

 The words should be memorable to you.
 That said, be careful not to use words that may be easy to guess, for example words related to something you talk a lot about on social media.
 The National Cyber Security Centre says you should never use your:

-- Significant other’s name
+• Significant other’s name

-- Children’s, family members, or pets’ names
+• Children’s, family members, or pets’ names

-- Place of birth
+• Place of birth

-- Favourite holiday or sports team
+• Favourite holiday or sports team

-The average internet user has 27 accounts.
-Which means 27 passwords to remember.
+The average internet user has 27 accounts, which means 27 passwords to remember.

 There are two reasons to use a password manager.
 Firstly, they encrypt your passwords.
 Secondly, you only have to remember one password - meaning you can make your passwords complex and long without worrying about forgetting them.